-The liabilities we accrued represent our best estimate of the obligations we expect to incur and could be subject to adjustment as market conditions change.
-The activities comprising these restructuring activities were substantially completed in fiscal 2014 and the remaining cash payments associated with these activities are expected to be paid by the end of the first fiscal quarter of 2015.
+The activities comprising these restructuring activities were substantially completed in fiscal 2014 and the remaining cash payments associated with these activities were paid in fiscal 2015.

-In the first quarter of fiscal 2013, we implemented the Q1 2013 Restructuring Plan which resulted in the reduction of our global workforce by 31 employees across the organization.
-In addition we reduced our temporary workforce by approximately 20 positions.
+In the first quarter of fiscal 2013, we implemented a restructuring plan which resulted in the reduction of our global workforce by 31 employees across the organization.
+In addition, we reduced our temporary workforce by approximately 20 positions.
 We also suspended development activities and engineering efforts for our next generation DRAM Matrix platform and terminated development activities for a certain SoC product platform.
 We recorded \$4.0 million of restructuring charges during the first fiscal quarter of 2013, which was comprised of \$1.3 million in severance and related benefits and \$2.7 million in impairment charges for certain equipment that was no longer utilized.

-In the fourth fiscal quarter of 2013, we implemented the Q4 2013 Restructuring Plan which resulted in the reduction of our global workforce by 17 full-time employees across the organization.
+In the fourth fiscal quarter of 2013, we implemented a restructuring plan which resulted in the reduction of our global workforce by 17 full-time employees across the organization.
 In addition, we reduced our temporary workforce by 17 positions.
 We recorded \$0.4 million of restructuring charges during the fourth fiscal quarter of 2013 for severance and related benefits.
 The cash payments associated with our various fiscal 2013 reductions in workforce were paid in fiscal 2013 and 2014.